biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/local-development-guide.md

 cargo install cargo-generate
 ```

-### injectived
+### biyaliquidd

-Make sure you have `injectived` installed locally.
-You can follow the [install-injectived.md](../developers/injectived/install.md "mention")guide to get `injectived` and other prerequisites running locally.
+Make sure you have `biyaliquidd` installed locally.
+You can follow the [install-biyaliquidd.md](../developers/biyaliquidd/install.md "mention")guide to get `biyaliquidd` and other prerequisites running locally.

-Once you have `injectived` installed, you should also [start a local chain instance.](..//developers/injectived/install.md#start-injectived)
+Once you have `biyaliquidd` installed, you should also [start a local chain instance.](..//developers/biyaliquidd/install.md#start-biyaliquidd)

 ### Compile CosmWasm Contracts